Knowledge Repository

-We are committed to open and lasting access to the intellectual outputs of the project.
-This section brings together the full range of project materials, including publications, teaching resources, feminist judgments, and academic activities.
-It is structured as a long-term academic archive that preserves research materials, conference records, and legal knowledge assets developed through the UEL Feminist Legal Theory Project.
-The design aligns with the project's broader approach of promoting feminist legal theory through publications, workshops, conferences, and research capacity-building.
+This section provides open and lasting access to the project’s key outputs, including publications, teaching resources, feminist judgments, and academic activities.
+It serves as a long-term archive of research, conference records, and legal knowledge developed by the UEL Feminist Legal Theory Project.

 Feminist Judgments ICFGL Workshops & Seminars Moot Court Publications